Truck Accident Checklist at Accident Scene

 Hire an attorney as soon as possible after leaving the accident scene.
-Contact our Dallas personal injury attorney to deal with the insurance company of the trucking company regarding your injury claim.
+Contact our personal injury attorney to deal with the insurance company of the trucking company regarding your injury claim.
 Insurance adjusters who handle commercial claims are trained to avoid paying claims if at all possible.
 They have been trained systemically by insurance defense lawyers in asking questions in order to lead you into saying things that they can later twist into language that can be used against you at a later time to deny your claim.
 They are trained to avoid paying claims - and will do everything they can to avoid paying you on your injury claim.

-If you have been injured and require assistance as a result of a collision with an 18-wheeler, contact a truck accident attorney in Dallas at the Law Office of Doug Goyen, where we will handle truck accident injury claims and get you the compensation you deserve - at (972) 599 4100 for a free initial phone consultation.
+If you have been injured and require assistance as a result of a collision with an 18-wheeler, contact a truck accident attorney at the Law Office of Doug Goyen, where we will handle truck accident injury claims and get you the compensation you deserve - at (972) 599 4100 for a free initial phone consultation.

 By Doug Goyen, firstname.lastname@example.org